59Fifty: Early popularity

-Design
+Design and manufacture

 The first 59FIFTY design had a flat visor, with eight rows of stitching, ventilating eyelet holes, and a high rise crown.
 Koch added a buckram on the inside of the cap to keep the logo centered and pointed forward.
 This design only underwent minor tweaks until the 1980s, when lighter wool, sweats, and beading were used to make the logos look cleaner, and the stitching was raised.

+There are two styles of the 59FIFTY: the original, which has a flat visor and a tall profile; and the low-profile, which has a pre-curved visor and a rounded profile.
+Earlier versions of the 59FIFTY were made with 100% wool but eventually they were primarily constructed of the cheaper polyester, which is also said to allow for better sweat-wicking and sun protection.
+59FIFTYs are fitted and do not have an adjustment strap at the back of the cap as seen in many other designs, such as the snapback baseball cap.

-Teams could also choose different colored fabrics for the under-visor rather than the traditional green, which was used "because it was believed the color helped the reflection of the sun off the turf, meaning there was less stress on a player’s eyes."
+Teams could also choose different colored fabrics for the under-visor rather than the traditional green, which was used prior to that point "because it was believed the color helped the reflection of the sun off the turf, meaning there was less stress on a player’s eyes."
 It wasn't until 1990 that a team made this change, with the Cincinnati Reds changing their under-visor color to gray.
 The team wound up popularizing the gray under-visor because they won the World Series the same season they made the change.
 By 1995, all MLB teams were using gray fabric on their under-visors.
 Beginning in the late 1990s, teams began to experiment with black fabric under the visors to help with the sun's glare, and black sweatbands to make them appear less sweat-stained and by 2007, black under-visor fabric became the norm along with black sweatbands.

+In 1992, the MLB logo was added to the back of every cap, and in 1996, the World Series logo was added to the right side of the hat.
 In 2016, the New Era flag logo was added to the bottom left side of the cap.

-There are two styles of the 59FIFTY: the original, which has a flat visor and a tall profile, and the low-profile, which has a pre-curved visor and a rounded profile.
-Earlier versions of the 59FIFTY were made with 100% wool but eventually switched to polyester, which includes sweat-wicking fabric and sun protection.
-59FIFTYs are fitted and do not have an adjustment strap like many other designs, such as the snapback.
-In 1992, the MLB logo was added to the back of every cap and in 1996, the World Series logo was added to the right side of the hat.
-Commemorative and special edition side patches appear on some caps and are also sold separately As of 2017, the caps were still being made partially by hand.
+Commemorative and special edition side patches appear on some caps and are also sold separately.

+As of 2017, the caps were still being made partially by hand.

 Cultural impact

-Collaborators include BTS, Fear of God, Takashi Murakami, Marc Jacobs, MTV, and Chance the Rapper.
+Collaborators on designs and graphics appearing on the 59FIFTY have included BTS, Fear of God, Takashi Murakami, Marc Jacobs, MTV, and Chance the Rapper.

 New Era recognizes May 9 as 59FIFTY day.